mrakgr/Trading-Journal/journal_2025.md

 I might have lost sleep along the way, but I really had fun learning all the new stuff.

 It was a blast from the past.

+12:15pm.
+I'll take a long overdue break since I haven't done so ever since the job ended.
+Maybe for a week or two.
+I have Ghostrunner 1 & 2 and System Shock bought from GOG and I've barely touched them.

+Once I start sleeping well again, I'll announce my return on Youtube.